Ninth week of action and the focus is back on Drug Harm

 Main article content

-Northamptonshire Police’s 12 weeks of action focussed on the Force’s Matters of Priority continue this week with the spotlight shining on Drug Harm for the third time this summer.
+Northamptonshire Police’s 12 weeks of action focused on the Force’s Matters of Priority continue this week with the spotlight shining on Drug Harm for the third time this summer.

 We know that illegal drugs destroy lives and there’s a clear connection between drug dealing and other crimes such as theft and violence.

-Chief Inspector Tom Thompson is taking the helm as the Force focusses on those people who commit drug-related crime.
+Chief Inspector Tom Thompson is taking the helm as the Force focuses on those people who commit drug-related crime.